2025 Agenda

 Moderator:

-Field Deployment of FRED-PFAS: a portable unit for measuring total PFAS in the field
+Field Deployment of FRED-PFAS: a portable unit for Measuring total PFAS in the field

 Margaret (Maggie) Renaud-Young, FREDsense Technologies Corp.